 Management Risk.
-The Fund may not fully replicate the Underlying Index and may hold less than the total number of securities in the Underlying Index.
+The Fund may not fully replicate the Underlying Index and may have different options than the Underlying Index.
 Therefore, the Fund is subject to the risk that Krane's security selection process may not produce the intended results.